kdolgikh/Traffic-Light/README.md

 ## Assumptions

-- Speed limit one a road is the same in both directions.
+- Speed limit on a road is the same in both directions.
-- If there is a vehicle detector, it is installed on every lane of the direction.

 ## Environment